Public-Domain-Laboratories/Operating_System/README.md

 Files and Directories are case insensitive.
 Accessing them can be done with lowercase and a mix of uppercase letters.

+Shallow directories should not include long directory names and single word names should be enforced on them.
+More complex directories or projects inside Operating System can contain more descripting longer names for both files and folders.

 Interface should be a contract or a template for ensuring same structure within source files.

 ```
 ├───Kernel